Ipswich, England

 The Robson Era and European Glory

 Sir Bobby Robson arrived as manager in 1969 and transformed Ipswich into one of English football's most respected clubs.
-Playing attractive football with limited resources, Robson led Town to the FA Cup in 1978 and, remarkably, the UEFA Cup in 1981 - beating AZ Alkmaar in the final.
-Portman Road hosted unforgettable European nights against Barcelona, Inter Milan, and other continental giants.
-Robson's departure for England in 1982 marked the end of an era.
+Playing attractive football with limited resources, Robson led Town to the FA Cup in 1978 and, remarkably, the UEFA Cup in 1981 — beating AZ Alkmaar in the final.
+Portman Road hosted unforgettable European nights against Barcelona, Saint-Étienne, Inter Milan, and other continental giants, with full houses singing through midweek fog under primitive floodlights.
+Robson's departure for England in 1982 marked the end of an era, but the side he left behind — Mariner, Wark, Mühren, Thijssen, Brazil, Gates — is still spoken of as one of the most balanced English club teams of the post-war period.

 Modern Development

-The 1990s brought significant stadium development.
+The 1990s and early 2000s brought significant stadium development.
 The Sir Bobby Robson Stand and Cobbold Stand were rebuilt, transforming Portman Road into a modern all-seater venue whilst retaining its character.
-Despite spending much of recent history in the Championship and League One, the club maintained its loyal supporter base.
+Despite spending much of recent history in the Championship and League One, the club maintained its loyal supporter base and avoided the temptation to relocate to an out-of-town ground.

-Under Kieran McKenna, Ipswich achieved what seemed impossible - back-to-back promotions from League One to the Premier League in 2023 and 2024.
+The 2021 takeover by Gamechanger 20 Ltd, fronted by the US-based Ed Schwartz and Brett Johnson, brought analytical recruitment and an unfashionable but unfussy young manager: Kieran McKenna, previously of Manchester United's coaching staff.
+McKenna delivered what seemed impossible — back-to-back promotions from League One to the Premier League in 2023 and 2024 — playing possession football that bore almost no resemblance to the long-ball orthodoxy associated with English third-tier sides.
 For the first time in 22 years, top-flight football returned to Portman Road, vindicating the faith of supporters who never lost hope during the long years of struggle.
+The 2024-25 Premier League campaign proved a stiff reintroduction, but McKenna's contract was extended through the decade, signalling the club's intent to build sustainably rather than chase a quick fix.

 Tickets & Tours